stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 }
 ```

-The presentation mode can now be selected and appled using the new utility:
+The presentation mode can now be selected and applied using the new utility:

 ```java
 public void configure(Swapchain.Builder builder, Properties properties) {